-EMERGE – narcoses
+EMERGE – materia

-factory-pressed CD in cardboard sleeve (ltd.ed.
-100 copies)
+factory-pressed CD in cardboard sleeve, ltd.ed.
+100 copies

-recording, mastering and design by EMERGE
+mastering, photography and design by EMERGE

 Attention, folks, you’re in for a paradigm shift.
 EMERGE has become a household name in the international experimental music community as a composer mainly associated with drone and musique concrète.
 This album is bound to change your perception of EMERGE quite a bit.
 This is probably the most rhythmic release by Sascha Stadlmeier since he shelved his early project Dependenz and started to record and perform as EMERGE.
 And with its transparent sound and very direct compositional approach, it is both accessible and challenging at the same time.